 Like the original ROCCAT Vulcan 120 AIMO, the Vulcan 121 AIMO is yet another keyboard that fits APH Networks' design philosophy.
 It carries a clean, practically reference layout -- meaning no crazy designs -- with mechanical keyswitches, dedicated media buttons, RGB LED backlighting, and a detachable wrist rest.
 I have always used Cherry MX switches, so using the Titan-based Vulcan is a bit of a change.
 The subtle ROCCAT logo can be found at the top right, with the other thing at the top being two screws on the left.
 Meanwhile, the exposed black brushed aluminum backplate is great to look at and easy to clean.
 It even hides fingerprints well thanks to the finish.
 The sides and bottom are all made out of quality textured plastic.
 Overall, I am a big fan of the looks and the aluminum backplate is mostly rock solid.
-You have to push hard near the arrow keys to see this, but otherwise feels substantial in everyday use.
+You have to push hard near the arrow keys to see it flex, but otherwise feels substantial in everyday use.

 The detachable wrist rest protrudes comfortably for my average sized hands.
 It is made out of hard plastic and is fully detachable from the main unit.
 The wrist rest is designed to be connected to the keyboard magnetically, where alignment is automatic and fixed via a carved section.
 When placed on the table, the wrist rest does not move from side to side, but will fall off when lifted off the table.
 Some fingerprints do appear on the wrist rest as shown in the above photo, but it is not too bad.